 A remarkable discovery of a dinosaur claw from the Cretaceous of Gondwanaland, now part of the continent of North Africa.
-The genus type we have attributed to Spinosaurus.
-Presently two types of Spinosaurus are known from North Africa and Morocco, Spinosaurus moroccanus and Spinosaurus aegypticus, the region from where the ungual was unearthed is geologically the fossil layers of the Cenomanian and Turonian strata of an age of 112,000,000 to 89,000,000 years.
+The genus type we have attributed to a Dromaeosaur.
+The region from where the ungual claw derived is geologically the fossil layers of the Cenomanian and Turonian strata of the age of 112,000,000 to 89,000,000 years.

-Condition is very good, a break mid claw has been reaffixed, the claw has been coated with a preservative at the fossil site, no further work has taken place other than the preserving on finding.
-In a good stable condition, exhibiting a very good distal tip and bone structure, blood vessel pores etc. The morphology of the claw is very good having attributes of the Spinosaurid family.
-The point of the claw is complete, bone structure is evident and clear to the proximal end where the blood vessel structure is profuse and well defined.
-As is the nerve vein artery groove to both flanks of the claw.
-Towards the proximal end of the claw and this groove are the points of connection of the finger flex tendon points which also exhibit clear distinct morphology.
+Condition is good, a fracture (break?) midway appears to reaffixed, where also a flake of bone tissue has been reseated, the claw has been carefully conserved and cleaned.
+In a good stable condition, exhibiting good anatomical interest, bone structure, blood vessel groove.
+The morphology of the claw is excellent having attributes of the dromaeosaurs family.
+The claw is complete; the bone structure is evident and clear to the proximal end where blood vessel structure is exposed and profusely well defined.
+As is the artery vein groove situated on both flanks of the claw.
+Proximally the claw and groove are the points of connection of the flex tendon points which also exhibit clear distinct morphology.

 There are many influences which play a role in the outcome and extraction processes when considering the value of these Dinosaur fossils and the diminishing resource, in this region of the world, of this unique site.
-Complete undamaged dinosaur fossils are limited in occurrence, it requires a lot of collecting time in the field to acquire such a fine example.
-The prestigious Spinosaurus fossils are rarer.
+Complete, undamaged dinosaur fossils are limited in occurrence; it requires much collecting time in the field to acquire such a fine example.
+Prestigious fossils are rare.
 These sites will too become exhausted, coupled with political and military unrest in the region making collecting more haphazard.